-Climate change has become a reoccurring phenomenon influencing global agricultural production, including rice cultivation, in no small measure.
-The findings of the study reveal that rice farmers were in prime age (52 years), relatively educated (51.4%), cultivated on small farm sizes (0.7), and had 16 years of experience in rice cultivation.
-This generally implies that rice farmers were in their productive age and experienced enough in rice farming, as this could trigger efficiency and increased output.
-The majority of them, 72%, were aware of climate change, and this implies that they are better positioned to mitigate its adverse effects.
-Temperature, rainfall, and the number of rainy days were negatively related to rice production, while sunshine and relative humidity had a positive relationship.
-This implies that climate change had dual influences on rice production in the state, and the result differs from other previous studies.
-Age of rice farmers, gender, education, farm size, extension contacts, and workshop participation were among the variables intercepting the response of rice farmers to climate change in the state.
-This implies that these variables had both positive and negative effects on rice cultivation, as shown in similar studies.
-Nonclimatic factors such as capital 100%, illiteracy 71.4%, size of land cultivated 67.1%, poor extension services 60%, poor soil 79%, and pests and diseases 94.3% further influenced rice production in the state.
+Climate change has become a reoccurring phenomena influencing global agricultural production including rice cultivation in no small measures.
+The findings of the study reveals that rice farmers were in prime age 52 years, relatively educated 51.4%, cultivated on small farm sizes, 0.7 and had 16 years experience in rice cultivation.
+This generally implies that rice farmers were in their productive age and experienced enough in rice farming as this could trigger efficiency and increased output.
+Majority of them 72% were aware of climate change and this implies that they are better positioned to mitigate its adverse effects.
+Temperature, rainfall, and number of rainy days were negatively related to rice production while sunshine and relative humidity had a positive relationship.
+This implies that climate change had dual influences on rice production in the state and the result differs from other previous studies.
+Age of rice farmers, gender, education, farm size, extension contacts and workshop participation were among variables intercepting response of rice farmers to climate change in the state.
+This implies that these variables had both positive and negative effects on rice cultivation as shown in similar studies.
+Non-climatic factors such as capital 100%, illiteracy 71.4%, size of land cultivated 67.1%, poor extension services 60%, poor soil 79% and pests and diseases 94.3% further influenced rice production in the state.
 These are factors that impeded the cultivation and production of rice in the state.
-The policy implication of the study remains that rice production in the state was both affected by climate change and non-climatic factors, thereby lowering its contribution to the gross domestic product in the state, and therefore adequate measures should be put in place to reverse this ugly trend.
-The study recommends rice farmers practice proven and verified climate-smart cultivation systems and seek early climate change information before embarking on rice production.
-Also, rice farmers should be trained on climate change variations and provided with the needed support via extension services in mitigating climate change.
+The policy implication of the study remains that rice production in the state was both affected by climate change and non-climatic factors thereby lowering its contribution to the gross domestic product in the state and therefore adequate measures should be put in place in reversing this ugly trend.
+The study recommends rice farmers to practice proven and verified climate smart cultivation systems and seek for early climate change information before embarking on rice production.
+Also rice farmers should be trained on climate change variations and provided the needed support via extension services in mitigating climate change.